 Bruce Power’s investment in a series of incremental power recovery projects under Project 2030 aims to increase annual power output from its current level of 6,550 megawatts (MW) to 7,000 MW through the 2030s.
 The avoided emissions from the initial phase of Project 2030 will grow site output to 6,750 MW and is estimated to remove almost 450,000 metric tonnes of CO2e- annually, the equivalent of taking approximately 100,000 cars off the road.

 As part of the pilot project, the company has been working with GHD, a global professional services company specializing in energy and resources, to demonstrate the role the energy sector and nuclear power can play in the transition to a zero-carbon economy in Ontario.
 A GHD report, Avoided emissions and incremental energy production: The case for nuclear power, commissioned by Bruce Power, calls for the establishment of a clear accreditation pathway for nuclear and other clean energy resources in Ontario.
+(Email us if you would like a copy of the report).

 Bruce Power, working with GHD, is developing a Nuclear Carbon Offset Protocol, with plans to register the project on the Canadian Standards Association (CSA), GHG CleanProjects® Registry, which is based on ISO 14064 standards for greenhouse gas inventory and reporting.